 Chapter 1 – From a Town to a Capital City: The Transformation of Amman into a Capital City of Jordan (Marwan D. Hanania, University of California, Berkeley, USA)

-The chapter will analyze the political and strategic considerations for the choice of the Circassian town of Amman as the capital of the new state.
-In general, Abdullah was based on the Circassian military force that was the defender of Hashemite regime.
-Therefore, over the years Amman has played an important role in political stability in Jordan.
-The conspirators did not come from it but from other areas.
+This chapter will analyze the political and strategic reasons for the choice of the Circassian town of Amman as the capital of the new state.
+Amman was originally the garrison for the Circassian military force tasked with the defense of the Hashemite regime.
+Therefore, over the years, Amman has played an important role in maintaining political stability in Jordan.
+Organized opposition to the regime always sprang up in other areas of the kingdom, but never from Amman.

-Chapter 2 - Establishment of Jordan and the Alliance with the West (Ronen Yitzhak, Western Galilee College, Acre, Israel)
+Chapter 2 – Establishment of Jordan and the Alliance with the West (Ronen Yitzhak, Western Galilee College, Acre, Israel)

-The chapter will describe the establishment of the Transjordan and the ties which created with Britain.
-It will argue that relations with Britain in particular and with the West in general were important in protecting the Hashemite regime in the first decades of Jordan's establishment.
+This chapter will describe the establishment of Transjordan and the ties that it created with Great Britain.
+It will argue that relations with Britain, and with the West in general, were influential in protecting the Hashemite regime during the first decades of Jordanian independence.

-Chapter 3 - Liberalism in Jordan (Laszlo Csicsmann, Corvinus University of Budapest, Hungary)
+Chapter 3 – Liberalism in Jordan (Laszlo Csicsmann, Corvinus University of Budapest, Hungary)

-The chapter will discuss the connection between King Abdullah II's policy of liberalization and the survival of the Hashemite regime.
-It will show how the high degree of liberalization in Jordan, relative to other Arab countries, seems to be one of the reasons for the survival of Hashemite regime
+This chapter will discuss the connection between King Abdullah II's policy of liberalization and the survival of the Hashemite regime.
+It will show how the relatively high level of liberalization in Jordan, compared to other Arab countries, contributed to the survival of the Hashemite regime.

-Chapter 4 - Jordanian or Palestinian?
+Chapter 4 – Jordanian or Palestinian?
 The Question of National Identity in Jordan (Nur Koprulu, Near East University, Nicosia)

-The chapter will discuss the question of identity in Jordan.
-Since the Palestinians, the largest population in Jordan, have in the past posed a threat to Jordan and sought to oppose it, the author will examine whether the Palestinians have adopted a Jordanian identity and whether they are still a threat to the stability of Hashemite regime.
+This chapter will discuss the question of Jordanian identity, with special attention to the Palestinians.
+Since the Palestinians have a history of actively opposing the Jordanian regime, often posing a threat to its stability, the author will examine whether the Palestinians have finally adopted a Jordanian identity or remain a threat to the stability of the Hashemite regime.

-Chapter 5 - Jordan and Jerusalem: The Legitimation to the Hashemite Regime (Bartosz Wroblewski, Krakow University, Poland)
+Chapter 5 – Jordan and Jerusalem: The Legitimation to the Hashemite Regime (Bartosz Wroblewski, Krakow University, Poland)

-The chapter will examine whether the influence of the Hashemite family in Jerusalem is indeed the basis for the legitimacy of the Hashemite government and the source of stability of the kingdom.
+This chapter will examine whether the influence of the Hashemite family in Jerusalem is indeed the basis for the legitimacy of the Jordanian government and the source of stability of the kingdom.

 Part II – Society, Economics and Culture